 Bunk Room Layout

 Our bunk room dimensions, because it’s in the basement, don’t really allow for a traditional bunk room floor plan with actual bunk beds.
 The ceiling height is kind of low.
-Fortunately the square footage of the room is pretty big, so we are going with three of these twin beds in place of traditional bunk beds.
+Fortunately the square footage of the room is pretty big, so we are going with three of in place of traditional bunk beds.
 I can’t believe what a great deal they are!
 They look just like a MUCH more expensive version from Restoration Hardware.
 Those are almost 4 times the price of these!
 Yikes!

 BUNK ROOM DESIGN